EdwardBarbour/ACAES/README.md

-lines 12-24 are the simulation constants line 26 don't change the r value lines 28-31 choose the work to be stored, number of stages, initial and final pressures line 33 pressure drop for guessing teh final r value, guess according to previous calculated p drop line 41-51 the packed bed heat exchanger characteristics
+lines 12-24 are the simulation constants line 26 don't change the r value lines 28-31 choose the work to be stored, number of stages, initial and final pressures line 33 pressure drop for guessing the final r value, guess according to previous calculated p drop line 41-51 the packed bed heat exchanger characteristics

 Comments are included in all the scripts